Young speakers are taking part in a national public speaking contest

-A group of 10 Hastings and Napier youth ranging from 16 to 21 years old will have a chance to show off their speaking skills to the public.
+Ten Hastings and Napier youth ranging from 16 to 21 years old will soon have a chance to show off their speaking skills.

 The young public speakers will gather for the Lions Club Zone 2 Speech Makers Competition in hopes of making one of five qualifying spots for the district speech competition.